Épisodes

 Send us a text

-• regular testing of iron levels is important for managing IBD.
+• Regular testing of vitamin D levels is important, especially for those with IBD.

 Follow us on instagram @crohns_and_colitis_dietitians